Grilled Chicken Paillard – Fast, Fresh and Full of Flavor

 Instructions

-- Pound the chicken breasts with a meat mallet until they are a quarter inch thick and place them into a shallow bowl
+- Pound chicken breasts to ¼-inch thick and place in a shallow bowl.

-- Add the dijon mustard and honey to the reserved marinade and set it aside.
+- Stir Dijon and honey into the reserved marinade and set aside.

 Video